 All students must maintain a cumulative G.P.A. of 2.00 in order to demonstrate satisfactory academic standing.
 Academic Scholarship recipients are required to maintain a cumulative G.P.A. of 3.0.
-Additionally, a student on academic probation may not be certified as meeting the satisfactory academic progress requirements

 Students should consult the Comprehensive Guide to Financial Aid for a full definition of Satisfactory Progress Standards and the appeals process.
 Copies are available at the Financial Aid Office.